playcanvas/blog/_posts/2014-07-18-playcanvas-update-18714.markdown

 ### SWOOOP

-[Philippa Moore](http://www.philippamoore.com/), the artist responsible for SWOOOP's brilliant 3D visuals will be demoing SWOOOP at the [LadyCade](https://ladycade.org/) tonight (Friday 18th) at the [London Game Space](http://londongamespace.org/).
-Actually, while were on the subject, now might be a good time to try and beat your high score, [play it here](http://swooop.playcanvas.com/).
+[Philippa Moore](http://www.philippamoore.com/), the artist responsible for SWOOOP's brilliant 3D visuals, will be demoing SWOOOP at the [LadyCade](https://ladycade.org/) tonight (Friday 18th) at the [London Game Space](http://londongamespace.org/).
+Actually, while we're on the subject, now might be a good time to try and beat your high score.
+[Play it here](http://swooop.playcanvas.com/).

 ### Stay In The Loop